The University of Texas of the Permian Basin

 Advanced Placement Summer Institute Instructors

-Marshall Welch has been a high school science educator for 25 years with the last 16 of those at Alpena High School in northwest Arkansas.
+Marshall Welch has been a high school science educator for 27 years with the last 18 of those at Alpena High School in northwest Arkansas.
 He works also as a part time faculty member at North Arkansas College where he is a physical science, astronomy, and biology instructor.
-While at Alpena, he has taught AP Biology for 8 years.
-He has instructed the Pre-AP Biology classes for 16 years.
-He adheres to a curriculum framework driven instruction philosophy that has resulted in recent recognition of his students as a top 20 high school in his state for most improved end of course biology exam performance over a period from 2007-2013 by the Office of Educational Performance (OEP) at the University of Arkansas.
-His students were ranked as the 11th best performing school in Arkansas on the 2013 end of course biology exam by the OEP.
-Marshall initiated a competitive high school science research program that has witnessed 1,302 regional, state, and international science fair awards won by students.
-He has had the privilege of mentoring 14 Intel International Science and Engineering Fair finalists.
-The most memorable his son Will who earned finalist honors in the 2011 Intel ISEF in Los Angeles, California.
-He has also collaborated with the Alpena FFA chapter to produce over 90 National FFA Agriscience Fair Finalists.
+While at Alpena, he has taught AP Biology for 10 years.
+He has instructed the Pre-AP Biology classes for 18 years.
+In 2015, Marshall was recognized as a National Board Certified Teacher.
+He adheres to a curriculum framework driven instruction philosophy that has resulted in recognition of his students as a top 20 high school in his state for most improved end of course biology exam performance over a period from 2007-2013 by the Office of Educational Performance (OEP) at the University of Arkansas.
+Marshall initiated a competitive high school science research program that has witnessed over 1,400 regional, state, and international science fair awards won by students.
+He has had the privilege of mentoring 24 Intel International Science and Engineering Fair finalists.
+He has also collaborated with the Alpena FFA Chapter to produce over 100 National FFA Agriscience Fair Finalists.
 15 of those were national award winners earning 1st, 2nd, or 3rd place honors.
-The most memorable of these are the 2nd and two 3rd place awards won by his daughter Katie and a 2nd place award won by his son Will among the 5 National Champion projects won by other students that he mentored.

 Marshall was selected among a small group of high school science educators to be trained as a College Board Professional Development Consultant in April 2013.
-He was trained in Chicago in April and has presented professional development events for the New York Stem Initiative, Texas Gear Up, Oklahoma Department of Education, along with local events in Arkansas.
-He finds the move to a framework driven and inquiry-based curriculum in the AP sciences most exciting and enjoys helping teachers transition to this new direction of AP Science education.
+He was trained in Chicago and has presented professional development events for the New York Stem Initiative, Texas Gear Up, Oklahoma Department of Education, Gwinnett County (Georgia) Schools, Columbus (Georgia) Public Schools, and the Los Angeles Unified School District along with local events in Arkansas.
+He has presented over 16 Advanced Placement Summer Institutes in Arkansas, Texas, New Mexico, and Pennsylvania.
+He finds the move to a framework driven and inquiry-based curriculum in the AP sciences an interesting challenge and enjoys helping teachers transition to this direction of AP Science education.